 Booking Air Canada Business Class

 My itinerary had us departing out of Edmonton, transiting through Vancouver, with a final destination of San Francisco.
-This Air Canada itinerary was booked by redeeming a small sum of Aeroplan points (around 20,000 Aeroplan) for a latitude economy fare in conjunction with using eUpgrades to instantly upgrade and confirm my seat in business class for both flights.
+This Air Canada itinerary was booked by redeeming a small sum of Aeroplan points (around 20,000 Aeroplan points) for a latitude economy fare in conjunction with using eUpgrades to instantly upgrade and confirm my seat in business class for both flights.

-If you are an Aeroplan member with status who has access to eUpgrades, make sure you are taking advantage of the value they can bring in lowering the overall points cost for Air Canada redemptions.
+On the other hand, if you are an Aeroplan member with status who has access to eUpgrades, make sure you are taking advantage of the value they can bring in lowering the overall points cost for Air Canada redemptions.
 While I was able to save a few thousand points on this redemption, the value that eUpgrades bring can be outsized on the right routes and bookings.

 Related: Intro to eUpgrades & Comprehensive eUpgrades Guide